Just on Time: Token-Level Early Stopping for Diffusion Language Models: Additional Experiments

 The step-based speedup reported in the main text measures the reduction in diffusion steps, which directly correlates with the number of forward passes through the model.
 However, practical deployment also involves per-step overhead from confidence computation and early-exit bookkeeping. \Cref{tab:wallclock} reports wallclock speedups measured on a single NVIDIA A100 GPU.

-For long-generation tasks (GSM8K, HumanEval), the overhead is amortized over many steps, and wallclock speedups remain substantial: \textsc{Jot} achieves $4.21\times$ on GSM8K and $12.35\times$ on HumanEval for Dream-7B.
+For long-generation tasks (GSM8K, HumanEval), the overhead is amortized over many steps, and wallclock speedups remain substantial: \JOT achieves $4.71\times$ on GSM8K and $15.15\times$ on HumanEval for Dream-7B.
 For short-generation tasks (MMLU, HellaSwag), the overhead represents a larger fraction of total time, resulting in wallclock speedups closer to step-based speedups.
-Overall, the computational overhead of \textsc{Jot} is negligible relative to the savings from reduced forward passes.
+Overall, the computational overhead of \JOT is minor relative to the savings from reduced forward passes.